m1k1o/neko/webpage/docs/roadmap.md

 ## Phase 1 - Server migration to V3 {#phase-1}

 This phase was successfully completed with the release of Neko V3.0.0.
 The [m1k1o/neko](https://github.com/m1k1o/neko) server was merged with the archived [demodesk/neko](https://github.com/demodesk/neko) server, and the new server was released as V3.0.0.
-A compatibility layer was added to support V2 clients.
+The M1 refactor now uses the V3 server and client contract as its only runtime path; the temporary V2 compatibility layer has been removed.

 ## Phase 2 - Client rewrite to V3 {#phase-2}

 The client rewrite is the next big step in the development of Neko.
-The V2 client uses Vue2, which reached [end of life](https://v2.vuejs.org/eol/) a long time ago.
-The new client will be based on Vue3 and will be more modular and easier to maintain.
+The current M1 client is being split into protocol, SDK, state, and UI layers; the final UI migration will move to Vue3, which is more modular and easier to maintain than Vue2.

-While the V2 client focused on the user interface, the V3 client will focus on extensibility in the form of components.
-This means that the client will be able to be loaded seamlessly in any existing application, and the components will be able to be used in any other Vue3 application.
-For traditional users, the client will still be available as a standalone application with all the known features.
+The client focuses on extensibility in the form of components.
+It will be loadable in custom applications, while a standalone client remains available for traditional deployments.
+Completed migrations remove the replaced implementation instead of maintaining parallel UI and media paths.

 ## Phase 3 - Modularization {#phase-3}